ed-kung/CSUN-Econ-433/README.md

 | Mon 12/11 |                 | Final draft due   | First draft due     |
 | TBD       |                 |                   | Actual presentation |

-### Suggested Workflow

-- Group Meeting #1
-  - Decide on a paper together
-- Between Meeting #1 and Meeting #2
-  - Everyone read the paper on their own
-  - Get together to

 # Additional Course Policies and Resources